 Another important interest affecting the location of the meeting is the holding of an institute, or school for canvassers, one month preceding the camp-meeting, beginning May 5.
 We need a city of not less than 50,000 population, with plenty of money in circulation, as a field for this canvassers' school.
 A large city is not a favorable place, and a small town would not give territory sufficient for a successful canvassers' school; where the canvassers will be in the field at work one-half of the time.
 Johnstown and its immediate surroundings has a population of 65,000.
 It is a thriving manufacturing city, presenting a good field for the institute.
 We have tried to find a suitable place in a more central part of the State, but the way has not been opened.
 There are advantages both to the camp-meeting and to the canvassers' school to hold them at the same place, the one following the other.
 Johnstown is about eighty miles east of Pittsburg.
 It is a section of the State that has never had a campmeeting.
-The city has more than doubled its population since the truth God's means of training his soldiers and the earth by thy great power and was first presented there eight years for service.
-Shall we take the drill stretched out arm, and there is noth- ago by Elder K. C. Russell.
-Since for service?
-Let the officers and memthat time very little labor has the stowed on this city by the conference.
+The city has more than doubled its population since the truth God's means of training his soldiers that time very little labor has bestowed on this city by the conference.
 The members of the church will do all they can to make the institute for canvassers a success, as well as the camp-meeting itself.